 GeoLINK and Aquatic Science and Management have been engaged by Richmond Valley Council (RVC) to implement the Salty Lagoon Post Closure Monitoring Program (PCM).
-This report (Annual Report 2021) summarises the results of the monitoring undertaken between July 2020 and June 2021.
+This report (Annual Report 2022) summarises the results of the monitoring undertaken between July 2021 and June 2022; the final year of the program.
 Key findings are summarised below.

-This reporting period was characterised by a dry winter and spring and a very wet summer and autumn.
+This reporting period was characterised above average rainfall, with very heavy rainfall between October 2021 and May 2022.
 Overall rainfall was far greater than average.